expo/expo/docs/pages/eas-update/getting-started.md

 Setting up EAS Update allows you to push critical bug fixes and improvements that your users need right away.

 EAS Update is in "preview", meaning that we may still make breaking developer-facing changes.
 With that, EAS Update is ready for production apps.
+While we do not intend to make end-user facing changes, we may require you to make new builds of your project before EAS Update is publicly available.
 Read through the [known issues](/eas-update/known-issues) to ensure EAS Update is ready for your project.

+## Prerequisites

+EAS Update requires the following versions or greater:

+- Expo SDK 44
+- expo-updates 0.11.2-rc.0
+- Expo CLI 5.0.0
+- EAS CLI 0.41.0

 ## Install Expo CLI and EAS CLI